mpinb/segment-anything-2/README.md

 ## Installation

+Note: I created an environment and [HOWTO steps](./HOWTO_SOMA.md) to setup and run SAM-2 in soma GPU nodes.

 SAM 2 needs to be installed first before use.
 The code requires `python>=3.10`, as well as `torch>=2.3.1` and `torchvision>=0.18.1`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
 You can install SAM 2 on a GPU machine using:

 ```bash